 Autoimmune Disease Machine Learning Challenge

-The goal of the 2024 machine learning challenge was to design algorithms that will enable a more accurate diagnosis of inflammatory bowel disease (IBD), affecting millions of people worldwide.
-The algorithms created for this three-part challenge will offer a high-resolution view of IBD by integrating pathology images of inflamed gut tissue with spatial transcriptomics data.
-Genes will be identified that will serve as markers for potential cancerous regions in the gut, facilitating the early detection and treatment of colorectal cancer.
-The gene panels developed by top performers will be tested in patient samples through lab experiments at the Broad Institute!
+The goal of the 2024 machine learning challenge was to design algorithms that would enable a more accurate diagnosis of inflammatory bowel disease (IBD), affecting millions of people worldwide.
+The algorithms created for this three-part challenge offered a high-resolution view of IBD by integrating pathology images of inflamed gut tissue with spatial transcriptomics data.
+Genes were identified to serve as markers for potential cancerous regions in the gut, facilitating the early detection and treatment of colorectal cancer.
+The gene panels that were developed by top performers are currently being tested in patient samples through lab experiments at the Broad Institute!

 The challenge opened on October 28, 2024 with the following deadlines: